Croatia in the Eurovision Song Contest 2010: Background

-The Croatian national broadcaster, Croatian Radiotelevision (HRT), broadcasts the event within Croatia and organises the selection process for the nation's entry.
-HRT confirmed Croatia's participation in the 2010 Eurovision Song Contest on 27 October 2009.
-Since 1993, HRT organised the national final Dora in order to select the Croatian entry for the Eurovision Song Contest, a method that was continued for their 2010 participation.
+As part of its duties as participating broadcaster, HRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2010 contest on 27 October 2009.
+Since 1993, HRT organised the national final Dora in order to select its entry for the Eurovision Song Contest, a method that was continued for its 2010 participation.